Bilaltothecode/Virtual-Reality-Project/README.md

 ---

 #### Auto-Evaluation
-Have the subject describe their sense of "being there" from 1-7 ([taken from](http://www-dept.cs.ucl.ac.uk/staff/M.Slater/Papers/questionnaire-paper.pdf)):
+Have the subject describe their sense of "being there" from 1-3:
+1. "Nothing"
+1. "Something"
-1. Not at all
+1. "Good"

-.
-.
-.

-7. Very much

 <br />